 Quick, easy and foolproof cheesecake in the pressure cooker in 30 minutes!

 This recipe is a wonderful foundation for just about any indulgence you can think of adding to your cheesecake.
 The core of this recipe is a dense New York style cheesecake batter.
 I use an original cream cheese – not the lower fat, reduced fat or fake fat versions.
 You want a dense, rich full flavored cake here.
 I like to use a small curd – again whole milk fat – cottage cheese also.
-The texture and creaminess of the cottage cheese adds just the right amount of flavor, density and moisture.
+The texture and creaminess of the cottage cheese add just the right amount of flavor, density and moisture.
 You could substitute a good ricotta here too if you prefer.

 The crust is a crumbly graham cracker base with just a bit of crushed pecans.
 I decided to add the pecans to the crust for added interest and to mirror the chopped pecans that I sprinkled on the top.

 Then comes playtime!
 Spoiler alert – the cheesecake has to chill first.
 Ok, now it is really playtime.
 Grab your toffee bits, chopped pecans and caramel topping and just release your artistic self.
 I sprinkled the toffee and pecans on the cheesecake and then grabbed the caramel sauce and just started making lines, dots, squiggles and whatever ever else I wanted and in what quantity I wanted!
-Love caramel – lots of drizzle.
+Love caramel – lots of drizzles.
 Think caramel is nice, but not a lot – just add some little dots.
 Or you can even switch it up and use a chocolate topping if you like.
 Wait for it…or both!

 The point is, you have this fabulous classic cheesecake.
-Now you can add toppings to your hearts content.
-It’s lovely presentation makes it perfect for special occasions too.
+Now you can add toppings to your heart’s content.
+Its lovely presentation makes it perfect for special occasions too.
 Now, here you have it.

-Cheesecake with Toffee Bits, Pecans and Caramel
+Instant Pot Cheesecake with Toffee Bits, Pecans and Caramel

 You will need:

 - Pressure cooker